PGR students aren’t hard to reach – and student staff can help

 Balancing the different needs of postgraduates – from recreational activities to educational events, to information providing and finally to study and research support – was a key priority of mine and the others on the SU team.
 I designed a termcard that combined these needs in a regular rhythm aimed to give some structure and reliability to postgraduate calendars.

-These events included: “Library Away Days”, where students worked alongside one another in structured co-working sessions at some of London’s most beautiful libraries such as Senate House; “Culture Trips”, where we spent an evening socialising before heading to a play at world-leading cultural centres such as the Globe Theatre; and “Research Showcases”, where students presented their own research.
+These events included: “Library Away Days”, where students worked alongside one another in structured co-working sessions at some of London’s most beautiful libraries such as Senate House; “Culture Trips”, where we spent an evening socialising before heading to a play at world-leading cultural centres such as the Globe Theatre; and “Research Showcases”, where students presented their own research in panels to develop their academic presentation skills and foster intellectual links across different disciplines and departments.

-Across all these events, the importance of collaboration was essential to their success–both for me designing them with colleagues from Barts and the London School of Medicine and Dentistry or with full-time staff at QMSU, and for the students, for whom these events offered a valuable opportunity to work (or socialise) together and meet their peers.
+Across all these events, the importance of face-to-face collaboration and community building was essential to their success–both for me designing them with colleagues from Barts and the London School of Medicine and Dentistry or with full-time staff at QMSU, and for the students, for whom these events offered a valuable opportunity to work (or socialise) together and meet their peers.

 Crafting PGR communication